GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/Telomere_analysis/Single_cell_analysis/README.md

 covariates_file=covariates.approach_II.tab
 ```

-*Of note*:
-* If you want to use our testing dataset, you do not need to specify the `input_directory` variable.
-In this case, it will be the [**combio_andreu_2022** directory](https://downloads.molgeniscloud.org/downloads/combio_andreu_2022/) in the [MOLGENIS cloud](https://www.molgenis.org/).

 **2.** Set optional environmental variables:

 Since the sc-DEA with TL is peformed at the gene-wise level across all the expressed genes, it can take a lot of time to run depending on the number of genes and cells in your cell-type-specific seurat object.
 As a test, you can run the sc-DEA with TL only a specific subset of genes for both of the approaches.
+For further details you can revisit the previous section "Top N single-cell differentially expressed genes (DEGs)".

 ```
 genes_subset=top3genes